marcojoe94/resume/README.md

 **Main Achieved Goals:**

-- Developed and Designed a mini-framework that made it easy to build chatbots and virtual assistants.
-This framework allowed for the creation of such applications by defining a few configuration classes specifying only the states and transitions.
+- I designed and developed a mini-framework to easily build chatbots and virtual assistants by using simple configuration classes to define states and transitions.
 - Completely redesigned the therapy section of a clinical management system, maximizing customization in the administration methods for various drug types.
-Achieved this by integrating one of the most up-to-date drug databases in Italy for reference.
+I Achieved this by integrating one of the most up-to-date drug databases in Italy for reference.

 ### <img src="./resources/filled_arrow_right.png" width="20" height="15"> SenseSquare